-At the AGM, shareholders will be asked to appoint PricewaterhouseCoopers LLP, Chartered Accountants ("PWC"), as Melcor's auditors until the next meeting of shareholders and to authorize the board to fix the auditors remuneration.
-PWC and its predecessor companies have been Melcor's auditors since the company became public in 1968.
+You will vote on appointing PricewaterhouseCoopers LLP, Chartered Accountants (PwC), as Melcor's independent auditors until the next meeting of shareholders and to authorize the board to fix the auditors remuneration.
+PwC and its predecessor companies have been Melcor's auditors since the company became public in 1968.